zainebD-crypto/Active-Directory/README.md

 ### Active Directory Domain Service (AD DS)
 the AD DS hols the information of all the objects on your network.

 AD DS stores information about objects on the network and makes this information easy for administrators and users to find and use.

-AD DS uses a structured data store as the basis for a logical, hierarchical organization of directory information.
+AD DS uses a structured **data store** as the basis for a logical, hierarchical organization of directory information.

+**data store** : (=directory) contains infrmation about AD DS objects(users, groups, computers, domains, OUs, security policies).
+The directory is stored on domain controllers and can be accessed by network apps or sercies.
+A domain can have one or more DCs.
+Each DC has a copy of the directory for the entire domain in which it is located.

+Directory Data :
+**Domain data**: The domain data holds infos about objects within a domain.
+**Configuration data** : configuration data includes a list of all domains, trees and forests and the locations of the domain controllers and global catalogs.

+AD DS includes:
+- Schema : set of rules tat defines the classes of objects and attributes contained in the directory.
+- global catalog :contains infos about every object in the directory.
+- query and index mechanism : objects and their properties can be published and found by network users and apps.
+-  replication  service: distributes data across a network. any change to directory data is replicated to all domain controllers in the domain.

 Active Directory has two types of groups:
 - **Security groups:** Used to assign permissions to shared resources.